Extreme Heat Resources

 • Advertise and communicate low-cost, low-tech indoor cooling options, such as closing windows and blinds during the day, creating nighttime cross breezes, drinking cool water before feeling thirsty, and wetting clothing.
 Communications may occur over video, flyer, social media, word of mouth, etc.

 • Encourage mutual aid, check-ins, and information sharing by collaborating with and providing information and training to trusted messengers in the community.
 Information may cover heat-illness prevention, cooling resources, utility and weatherization assistance.
-Trusted messengers may consist of caregivers, staff and volunteers from neighborhood and community groups, religious organizations, mutual aid networks.
+Trusted messengers may consist of caregivers, staff and volunteers from neighborhood and community groups, religious organizations, and mutual aid networks.

 Resources for Residents